-As of June 30, 2024, one Semiconductor segment customer represented

-18 % of accounts receivable.
-As of September 30, 2023, two Semiconductor segment customers each represented

-% of accounts receivable.
+As of June 30, 2024 December 31, 2024, one Semiconductor segment Thermal Processing Solutions customer represented 18.20% of accounts receivable.
+As of September 30, 2023 September 30, 2024, two Semiconductor segment customers each one Thermal Processing Solutions customer represented 17.12% of accounts receivable.

 We maintain our cash and cash equivalents in multiple financial institutions.
-Balances in the United States, which account for approximately

-70 % and

-56 % of total cash balances as of June 30, 2024 and September 30, 2023, respectively, are primarily invested in financial institutions insured by the FDIC as well as a money market account.
-The remainder of our cash is maintained with financial institutions with reputable credit in China, the United Kingdom, Singapore, and Malaysia.
+Balances in the United States, which account for approximately 70.63% and 56.66% of total cash balances as of June 30, 2024 December 31, 2024 and September 30, 2023 September 30, 2024, respectively, are primarily invested in financial institutions insured by the FDIC as well as a money market account.
+The remainder of our cash is maintained with financial institutions with reputable credit in China, the United Kingdom, Singapore, the UK and Malaysia.
 We maintain cash in bank accounts in amounts which at times may exceed federally insured limits.
-At June 30, 2024 and September 30, 2023 Amtech's balances exceeded insured limits by approximately \$
+At June 30, 2024 December 31, 2024 and September 30, 2023 September 30, 2024 Amtech's balances exceeded insured limits by approximately \$7.96.7 million and \$6.05.7 million, respectively.

-6.0 million, respectively.
 We have not experienced any losses on such accounts.

-Refer to Note 12 to Condensed Consolidated Financial Statements for information regarding major customers, foreign sales and revenue in other countries subject to fluctuation in foreign currency exchange rates.
+Refer to Note 12.11 to Condensed Consolidated Financial Statements for information regarding major customers, foreign sales and revenue in other countries subject to fluctuation in foreign currency exchange rates.